OperationalBina/PipeRT2/README.md

 # Running via API

-After creating a pipeline, you need to call run_api_wrapper with you host and port:
+After creating a pipeline, you need to call run_api_wrapper with your host and port:
 ```Python
 pipe = Pipe()
 ...